Limited Liability Company (LLC)

 LLCs Treated As Disregarded Entities

-- If the LLC is owned by one member (an individual), it will be treated as a disregarded entity and all income and expenses of the LLC will be reported on the member’s tax return as a sole proprietorship, i.e. Schedule C business.
+- If an individual wholly owns an LLC, it will be treated as a disregarded entity unless it elects to be treated as a corporation and all income and expenses of the LLC will be reported on the member’s tax return as a sole proprietorship, i.e. Schedule C business.

-- If the LLC is owned by one member (corporation or other business entities), it will be treated as a disregarded entity and all income and expenses of the LLC will be reported on the member’s tax return as a division of the company.
+- If a corporation or other business entity wholly owns an LLC, it will be treated as a disregarded entity and all income and expenses of the LLC will be reported on the member’s tax return as a division of the company.

 - All LLCs treated as disregarded entities are required to file Form 568, Side 1, Side 2, Side 6 (Schedule IW), and pay the annual tax and LLC fee (if applicable).
 If its only member is a nonresident and has not signed the Single Member LLC Information and Consent on bottom of Form 568 Side 1, consenting to California’s jurisdiction, then the LLC is required to complete Schedule T and pay the tax on behalf of its single owner.